The one thing that all music equipment needs is…

 - Noise filtration – to keep your audio clean and quiet

-If all you need are the basics, the Furman M-8×2 is a great choice for an exceptional price.
+So if all you need is a simple way to filter power to your audio interface and other gear in your studio, the Furman M-8×2 is a great choice for an exceptional price.

 2. Furman PL-Plus DMC